solo-io/gloo/projects/ui/README.md

 If you are testing a local cluster, you can register the cluster with `glooctl cluster register`:

-`glooctl cluster register --cluster-name gloo-fed-remote --remote-context gke_gloo-ee_us-central1-c_gloo-fed-remote --federation-namespace gloo-fed`
+`glooctl cluster register --cluster-name gloo-fed-remote --remote-context gke_gloo-ee_us-central1-c_gloo-fed-remote --federation-namespace gloo-system`

 ## Available Scripts